 - Evaluate the effect of annual nitrogen fertilizer application on nitrate content of forage.

 - Educate producers, Extension faculty, and others regarding the potential for nitrates and forage quality of cereal forage fall growth, accuracy of the Nitrate QuikTest and Quantofix Nitrate Strip test, environmental conditions and management actions impacting nitrate levels, strategies for minimizing risk of economic loss by grazing forages with

 - Evaluate change in knowledge, behaviors, and attitudes; producer adoptions of recommended strategies; changes in management by producers as a result of this information, including the WSARE Program Outreach Survey in the process.

 Fields with annual cereal forage fall growth were sampled in September and October 2017 and 2018.
 Eight fields were sampled in both 2017 and 2018 with a mix of forage types.
 Fields included four with straight hay barley; four with alfalfa and a hay barley cover crop; three with alfalfa and orchardgrass, with a hay barley cover crop; one with alfalfa, hay barley, oats, and peas; one with alfalfa, hay barley and oats; one with oats and orchardgrass; one with hay barley, oats, and peas; and one with hay barley, oats, turnips, peas, and radishes.

-Other information obtained from the ranchers included annual fertilization regimes, frost events, and irrigation practices for each field.
+Other information I tried to obtain from the ranchers included annual fertilization regimes, frost events, and irrigation practices for each field.
+This information is incomplete.